Approximate reading time: 12 minutes

 But nowhere else than in Quito I’ve heard before a cleaner and clearer Spanish.
 Pure pronunciation, smooth voices and a becalmed speed of speaking: People from Quito will help you by nature to understand them.

 “Residents of tiny Ecuador have a clear northern Andean accent and the pretty capital city of Quito alone contains nearly 100 Spanish schools.”

-I’m learning and speaking as well Spanish since several years and learned it in different areas: Six months in Peru, eight months in Spain and four months in Paraguay.
-But nowhere else was I picking up words, sayings and meanings in such a fast manner as during my time in Ecuador.
-Thank you, people from Quito: You helped me a lot to learn Spanish quickly!
+I’m learning and speaking as well for several years in Spanish and learned it in different areas: Six months in Peru, eight months in Spain and four months in Paraguay.
+But nowhere else was I picking up words, sayings, and meanings in such a fast manner as during my time in Ecuador.
+Thank you people from Quito: You helped me a lot to learn Spanish quickly!

 Fifth reason to live in Quito: You lose weight – 100% for sure!

 Even Jabba the Hutt should now read carefully the following lines.
 Because you will lose easily weight in Quito and don’t have to do much for it.
 Yes, I promise herewith to every one of my readers, that a visit to Quito lets you lose at least 1 kilogram of your body weight.